huang-julien/bringing-server-components-to-vue/slides.md

 <v-clicks>

-- Fully implement it for Nuxt 5
+- Prepare it for Nuxt 5
 - Compilation based AST render function
 - Create a playground similar to Vue SFC Playground